Cubanola domingensis

-Cubanola domingensis, or campanita, are small trees endemic to the Dominican Republic.
+Cubanola domingensis, or campanita, are small trees in the family Rubiaceae—which includes coffee, among other genera—endemic to the Dominican Republic.
+The plant is known for its downward-facing, trumpet-like blossoms.

 Biogeography and range

-Cubanola dominguensis, also known as "campanita criolla", is an endemic plant of the Dominican Republic in the Caribbean.
-It usually grows in the north and the east region of the country, near the coast.
+Cubanola dominguensis—also known as 'campanita criolla', or 'little creole bell', in Spanish—is an endemic species to the Dominican Republic, on the Caribbean island of Hispaniola (to the east of Haiti).
+Normally growing at lower elevations near the sea, it has been documented in many locations around the Dominican Republic, such as Cabo Rojo and Jaragua National Park, in the country's more southwesterly region, to Santiago de Los Caballeros in the north, Punta Cana in the east, and Santo Domingo, the capital city on the country's south-central coast.

 Key features

 It is a perennial plant, which means that the plant lives for more than two years.
 Cubanola dominguensis grows in shrubs or small trees.
 It produces a white, tan, greenish flowers, and they usually blossom repeatedly.
 These are also fragrant flowers, they say they smell like warm chocolate.
 This plant can also be dangerous if ingested because it can be poisonous.

 Description

 Cubanola domingensis are shrubs or small trees up to 2 m in height with pendant, white flowers.
 Leaves with petioles 1–3 mm long, blades ovate or elliptic 6–12 cm long, 3.3–6 cm wide, acuminate or acute at apex, obtuse or acute at base.
 Calyx lobes 1.1-2.5 cm long, 1–2 mm wide.
 Corolla 18.5-19.8 long, tube 6.5–7 cm long, lobes 7–8 mm long.
 Fruit ellipsoid, 3-4.3 cm long, apex obtuse.